Home

 Is there any free ATS?

 Yes, there is!
-Manatal, Teamtailor, and Zoho Recruit are our favorites.
-You can find more options for the best free applicant tracking systems here.
+Manatal (free trial available), Recooty (free trial available), and Wellfound (free plan available) are our favorites.
+You can find more options in our best free ATS buyer guide.

-How many ATS options should you look at when you start doing demos?
+How many ATS options should an SMB consider when doing demos?

-"Demoing software can be painful, but it pays to go into the weeds for every single module," says Tracie Marie, one of the experts we talked about for this piece.
-Her recommendation is that three can be a good starting number for vendor demos.
-She also suggested, “include one that is slightly less than your budget and one slightly more.”
-This way, you can see the differences in features among those vendors.
+According to Tracie Marie, one of the experts we talked about for this piece, three can be a good starting number for vendor demos, and you should aim to include slightly less than your budget and one slightly more, as “you can see the differences in features among those vendors this way.”

 About Us